-HiTech was chosen because their specialty is advanced data destruction such that when destroyed, the data are unrecoverable according to IT security standards.
-The solution and service includes:
+HiTech was chosen because its specialty is advanced data destruction such that when destroyed, the data are unrecoverable according to IT security standards.
+The solution and service include:

 - Transforming technology recycling into a positive environmental impact.
-They repurpose reusable IT equipment and parts and recycle non-usable assets which reduces greenhouse gas emissions and ensures that no equipment ever goes to a landfill.
+They repurpose reusable IT equipment and parts and recycle non-usable assets, which reduces greenhouse gas emissions and ensures that no equipment goes to a landfill.

 How does it work?